 Doug: It depends, you have to run the numbers.
 You certainly could get credit for it.

-Merita: We all say we want LID, but are we adequately incentivizing it enough?
+Merita: We all say we want LID, but does the SSC framework adequately incentivize it enough?
 The infeasibility requirement seems to be a hindrance to this.

 Doug: The infeasibility requirement only applies to MR5.
 There are lots of projects that aren’t impacted by the infeasibility requirement.